|

 in flexibility since an unused pair (and there may be a lot of them) can be used for

-Company Demarc box to the central wiring location.
+into the central wiring location.

 with 8P8C (wiki info) termination